tonyest/Prospress/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-The official, fully tested, first stable release.
-Enjoy!
+The first, fully tested, stable release ready for prime-time - enjoy!
+NB: This is a breaking upgrade.
+If you need to preserve bid or feedback data between the upgrade, post in the prospress.org/forums/ to request an upgrade plugin.

 = 0.2 =
 Upgrade to fix bug when activating on WP < 3.0 or PHP < 5.0, ensure Prospress plays nice with other plugins and get new widgets.